PraneethVasa/Bharat-Internship/README.md

          npm install express mongoose body-parser bcryptjs

 ### III.
 Start the Server
           Go to the project directory then run the following command
-          ```bash
+          ```
                node index.js
           ```